Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 4.2.2 When configuration occurs

-- During installation, as part of site configuration.
+Configuration occurs during installation as part of the site configuration.

 #### 4.2.3 Ability to change post-install

-- No
+Not supported.